dfremont/counting-benchmarks/README.md

 ## Submitting Benchmarks

 We are trying to put together a wide variety of benchmarks from as many sources as possible.
-If you would like to submit some new instances, either make a pull request or [contact me](https://math.berkeley.edu/~dfremont/contact.html) (but please don't attach large benchmarks to an email).
+If you would like to submit some new instances, [contact me](https://math.berkeley.edu/~dfremont/contact.html) (but please don't attach large benchmarks to an email).
 Remember to include a description of how the instances were generated.
 Thank you for contributing!